 Indiana Public Retirement System is the state retirement entity for public employees.
-Please refer to the INPRS Member Handbook or the website \underline{c} for an explanation of benefits.
-Membership in INPRS may begin with the first (1st) day of employment and represents TRF for certified employees and PERF for non-certified employees unless employee has a ninety (90) day orientation period.
-If an employee has a waiting period, membership in INPRS will begin on the first pay following their ninety-first (91st) calendar day of employment.
+Please refer to the INPRS Member Handbook or the website $\underline{c}$ for an explanation of benefits.
+Membership in INPRS begins with the first (1st) day of employment and represents TRF for certified employees and PERF for non-certified employees.
 Employees are encouraged to create a profile on the INPRS website.
 Important retirement information may be found on this site.